-- We reduced energy consumption in our office portfolio by 1.8%. - We reduced water consumption by a very strong 5.6%. - We piloted cutting-edge technology through the Kilroy Innovation Lab. - 70% of our portfolio is ENERGY STAR certified under the new, more rigorous ENERGY STAR scoring system. - We ended the year with more Fitwel certifications than any non-government landlord, with 19 certifications across 43% of our portfolio. - Our recycling diversion rate increased from 40.4% to 41.5%.
+- We reduced energy consumption in our office portfolio by 1.8%. - We reduced water consumption by a very strong 5.6%. - We piloted cutting-edge technology through the Kilroy Innovation Lab. - certifications across 43% of our portfolio. - Our recycling diversion rate increased from 40.4% to 41.5%.